 - History and physical exam

-- Extensive lab work and testing for hepatitis and AIDS
+- Extensive lab work and testing for hepatitis, HIV and other infectious diseases

 - Blood tests to determine blood type and tissue type